Downloading, streaming, or encoding music and movies.

 Scott is back to talk about compression.
 Leo says that MP3 (or AAC for Mac) powered the music download revolution because it eliminated over 90% of the file size through compression.
 But now that we're in the broadband era, could we get back the lossless compression like FLAC?
 Scott says that the dirty secret about hi-res audio is that in many cases, music companies are taking the same CD files and just resamplling them.
 So you're not really getting a lossless file.
 Leo says that would be a rip off if it's true.

-In an uncharacteristic clue, the invitation to the Apple event on September 9th is cryptic and could hint to a huge product rollout.
-The event, which returns to the Flint Center in San Francisco, also includes a custom built, large area, which Leo says will be a demo area.
-Leo says the conventional wisdom is that Apple is moving to a 5.5" iphone 6, along with a 4.7" version.
+Apple's invitations for the September 9th event have gone out, and it could hint at a huge product rollout.
+The event, which returns to the Flint Center in San Francisco, also includes a custom built, large structure, which Leo says will be a demo area.
+Leo says the conventional wisdom is that Apple is moving to a 5.5" iPhone 6, along with a 4.7" version.
 But there's also talk that Apple will finally reveal the iWatch.
-But John Patchkowski says that while they may announce the iWatch, it won't be available until next year.

 Bruce has an 80GB iPod classic.
 The iPod died and he's pulled the drive out of it and put it in a drive adapter for minidrives.
 He plugged it into his USB port to try and get the music off it.
 Leo says that if he can see the drive, he should be able to get to it.
 But Bruce says that while it's in the drive manager, it says "no volume found."

 YouTube announced this week their new subscription music service.
 Called "YouTube Music Key," the service will cost $9.99 a month and will sync across all devices.
 It may also include exclusive content including artist's cover songs and unreleased tracks.

 Google's new subscription music service will reportedly be called 'YouTube Music Key' (TheVerge)…